ambarprajapati/Submission/README.md

 * Use `redux`. <br>Note : implemented `superagent` instead of `isomorphic-fetch`.

 > **Pending / To-do**:
-		<br>Integration of API functionality with Redux
+		<br>Use of `redux-saga`: Integration of API functionality with Redux
-		<br>Use of redux-saga, react-router-dom
-		<br>Show detailed view of the Task and go back to main task list
+		<br>Use of `react-router-dom`: Show detailed view of the Task and go back to main task list